relaycorp/awala-endpoint-android/README.md

 # awaladroid: High-level library for Android apps implementing Awala endpoints

 Please refer to the [Android codelabs](https://codelabs.awala.network/?cat=android) to learn how to use this library.
+The reference documentation is available on [docs.relaycorp.tech](https://docs.relaycorp.tech/awala-endpoint-android/).

 ## Install